 We have all had that sinking feeling.
 You call your dog, you know he has heard you, and he totally ignores you.
 You know you need to act straight away or the habit of ignoring you will get worse.
 But what should you do?
 What is the best reaction?
 How should you correct your dog during recall training?

 Dog behavior can only be modified by any consequences you provide, if those consequences follow the behavior rapidly.
 Dog correction must be carried out immediately.
 We are talking seconds here, not minutes.
-You have to get out to the dog before he leaves the place where he ignored you, and before he forgets what it is he did wrong.
+You have to get out to correct the dog before he leaves the place where he ignored you, and before he forgets what it is he did wrong.

 Dogs Can Run Faster Than Humans

 Dog correction is possible.
 A good sprinter may be able to accurately (and therefore effectively) correct the dog.
 So that he learns from the experience.
-But more often than not, by the time you reach him, assuming you can catch him, he hasn’t a clue what he is being corrected for.
+But more often than not, by the time you reach him, assuming you can catch him, the dog hasn’t a clue what he is being corrected for.
 Don’t forget that when plunging through undergrowth or up a hill, four legs have the advantage over two!

-Punishing Your Dog Can Damage Your Relationship
+Dog Correction Techniques Can Damage Your Relationship

 Dog correction damages recall training.
 Punishing your dog means that in his eyes you become the ‘bad guy’.
-This may be only temporary, but the effect can be very damaging to the whole recall process.
+This may be only temporary, but the effect can be very harmful to the whole recall process.
 Dog correction must be pretty unpleasant in order to counter the fun that the dog just had ignoring your boring old pleas for him to ‘come here’.
 Just how mean are you prepared to be?

-The essence of a good recall lies in creating a situation where the dog feels the urge to be next to you more than anything else in the world when he hears that recall command.
+The essence of good dog recall training lies in creating a situation where the dog feels the urge to be next to you more than anything else in the world when he hears that recall command.
 If you have punished him, no matter how moderately, you will have reduced his desire to get himself next to you.

 This is counter productive and there seems little point in shooting yourself in the foot when there is a better alternative.
 So if there is no point in correcting the dog at all, what should you do?

 What to do when your dog ignores you

 The first is to recover your dog.
 And the second is to take steps to ensure that he isn’t given opportunity to ignore you again.
 In other words, to manage his future behavior more carefully until you have completed the third step – dog recall training.

 Recovering your dog

 If your dog is not too pre-occupied, the best strategy is simply to make a lot of noise (to attract his attention) and without pausing turn and run away from your dog.
 As fast as you can.

 Most dogs cannot resist running after a whooping, hollering crazy human friend.
 If your dog is rushing off to play with another dog and ignores your whoops, shouts and whistles, you are simply going to have to go and get him.

 Don’t run after him aggressively, telling him what you would like to do to him when you get hold of him (however tempting that may be).
 Simply walk quietly after him and take hold of his collar at the first opportunity you get.
 Turn him towards you and reward him immediately the second he gives you any attention at all.

 If you don’t have a reward on you, make a mental note to always have rewards with you in future!
 Obviously, you don’t want to be in this position again in the future, so you now need to make a plan to manage your dog in situations where he is able to run off and ignore you.

 Managing your dog

 There are two aspect to managing the dog that isn’t (effectively) recall trained.
 The first aspect is to stop calling the dog unless you are certain you can ensure he does not ignore you.
 The second aspect is to prevent him from running off and evading you.

 Stop calling your dog

-Every time you call a dog and he does something other than return to you, you are badly damaging your recall command.
+Every time you call your dog and he does something other than return to you, you are badly damaging your recall command.

 If this happens more than a very few times, your recall command will become useless.
-Don’t call a dog that has not been taught to recall EXCEPT in the context of your recall training programme
+Don’t call a dog that has not been taught to recall EXCEPT in the context of your dog recall training programme

 Stop your dog running off